EricGomesGregory/DnD-Wulfgar/Wulfgar/Lore/Religion/OldGods.md

 ## Old Gods
-In the begging there was a twin branched tree in the Boreal Forrest that gave fruit to two elves: Elyrion, a golden haired man with a muscled body, brash personality and a affinity with animals; and Silvaris a black haired woman with marble skin, a inquisitive personality and endless desire for knowledge.
+In the beginning there was a twin branched tree in the Boreal Forrest that gave fruit to two elves: Elyrion, a golden haired man with a muscled body, brash personality and a affinity with animals; and Silvaris a black haired woman with marble skin, a inquisitive personality and endless desire for knowledge.

 Together they fathered the elven race and began to build a civilization in peace.
 But then the dragons came from beyond the ash sea and in a single swift battle decimated the elves and enslaved them.